 - 1. Run dmsetup table to list the dm-crypt devices. - 2.
-Run cryptsetup luksClose <device_name> to close the device for the unmounted mount point.
+Run cryptsetup luksClose <device name > to close the device for the unmounted mount point.

-After specifying these two parameters and following the interactive console (discussed further in Preparing for Encryption on page 272), you are ready to encrypt your data.
+After choosing these two parameters and following the interactive console (discussed further in Preparing for Encryption on page 333), you are ready to encrypt your data.
+The following example shows successful output from a navencrypt-prepare command using dm-crypt for block-level encryption:

-The syntax for the prepare command is as follows: